Dominica Rice-Cisneros: Career

 Rice-Cisneros has worked professionally as a cook since the 1990s.
 She has worked as an intern at Daniel and in the kitchens of Restaurant Soleil, in Mexico City, and Berkeley's Chez Panisse.
 She lived in Mexico City for two years in her twenties.
 Her time in Mexico City inspired her interest in fresh, seasonal Mexican food.
 In 1993, she moved to Oakland, California.

 In 2011, Rice-Cisneros decided to open it in Swan's Market, a historic market in downtown Oakland which, at the time, had been virtually empty and was seeking tenants to revive its market concept.
 She began looking for a loan for the restaurant and friends tried to talk her out of it, believing the old market was not a good investment.
 Her desire to open Cosecha was inspired by visiting food markets growing up in Los Angeles and while spending time in Mexico City.
 Swan's Market fitted her vision.
 The market now has Cosecha, as well a number of vendors and restaurants.
 At Cosecha, most of the staff are women, including mothers, many of whom can only work day shifts in order to care for their children.
 Her goal of supporting women is so that they "can work to let go of the unnecessary burden of feeling they need to take care of everything and everyone".

 She participated in a panel at the MAD Symposium in 2016 about the challenges faced by women in the restaurant industry.
 She was inducted into Les Dames d'Escoffier in 2017 and, in the same year, she announced that she would open Bombera Bar & Grill in an old fire station in the Dimond District in Oakland.
 Construction started in 2019 and Bombera was expected to open in 2020, which was indefinitely postponed due to the COVID-19 pandemic.

 Two years later, in 2019, she was nominated for the James Beard Award for Best Chef: West.

 In 2021, Rice-Cisneros announced that she would close Coescha in March and open Bombera in April because of the economic impact of the COVID-19 pandemic.

+In 2023, Michelin added Bombera to its California Guide.